*Updated April 2022

 Sometimes, motivated light sources will be easy to work with and adjust to the desired color temperature and setting.
 Other times, you’ll need to use color gels or get experimental with materials you already have on hand, like tissues and paper towels for diffusion.

 In Heather’s case, one of the motivated lights she used was an old half-broken reading light that she taped color gels around.
+This light source worked as high key lighting that made it look like moonlight was shining down into the room.

 And when there was too much spill from other motivated lights, she used foam boards and clamps from the dollar store to shape the light exactly how she wanted.